TayoAu/MarfeelTestDrive/EXAM.md

 * Hide opinion column
 * Make top Ad banner sticky at the bottom

-### 3. DOM Manipulation
+### 3. DOM Manipulation with Javascript

 * Add a 10px red border around all __IMG__ elements
 * Fade out all __IMG__ elements
 * Add a 10px red border around all __IMG__ and fade out the images after 3 seconds

+### 4. Answer the following points

-### 4. Justify the chosen method used to hide opinion column
+* Justify the chosen method used to hide opinion column

-### 5. Explain the difference between position static, relative, absolute and fixed
+* Explain the difference between position static, relative, absolute and fixed

-### 6. What are data SRCs?
+* What are data SRCs?
 When would you use them?

-### 7. What benefits you get by using a CSS preprocessor?
+* What benefits you get by using a CSS preprocessor?

-### 8. Why would you use unit testing?
+* Why would you use unit testing?

-### 9. How would you accelerate an element by hardware and why?
+* How would you accelerate an element by hardware and why?